GENI-NSF/geni-tools/README.txt

  To override the settings in gcf_config, you can use these command line options:
  $ python -r <ch-cert.pem or trusted_roots_dir/> \
-   	      -c ch-cert.pem -k ch-key.pem -g geni_aggregates
+   	      -c ch-cert.pem -k ch-key.pem -g geni_aggregates -f <path-to-gcf_config-file>

  The optional -r argument could be a file with the GCF CH certificate.
  If you want to allow users from other Clearinghouses to make